The Dangers of a Sedentary Lifestyle and How to Stay Active at Work

 In a September 2023 study on the links between time spent in a chair and cognitive degeneration, American researchers pointed to a link between spending more than ten hours each day in a sitting position and dementia.
 Worrying fact: having a sporting activity did not compensate for the sedentary hours of the day.
 Clearly, between those who did an hour of sport in the morning before sitting all day and those who did not do sport, the risks of senility were the same.

-Something to worry about those who combine their morning sport with their work day.
+Something to worry regarding those who combine their morning sport with their work day.
 After HuffPostMaël Dec however wants to be reassuring.
 “Exercising in the morning can’t offset the negative effects of sitting for ten hours a day, but that doesn’t mean it’s useless!
 Being active has many benefits that should not be minimized, and it is a period during which we are not sedentary: this is doubly important. »

 The problem with chairs and other office armchairs